tmytek/ud-api/README.md

 FF FE 08 00 00 00 00 00 00 F8
 7. Check the settings by spectrum analyzer.

-## 0xFF
+## Return response type in response[3]

+### 0x00
+The packet returned from UD Box to denote OK

+### 0x01
-The packet returned from UD Box to denote UD recived “incorrect” command format or cmd set failed.
+The packet returned from UD Box to denote warning or RF - IF != UDBOX LO

+### 0xFF
+The packet returned from UD Box to denote:
+1. UD recived ”incorrect“ command format or cmd set failed.
+2. Harmonic frequency triggered.

 ## LRC
 For every Tx pakcet user needs to prepare LRC checksum before sending the command to UD Box.